wealthwallet/wealthwallet/README.md

 You have just configure your portfolio and added 2 assets.
 In this example, your portfolio is 50% WBTC and 50% WETH.

 ## Fund
+Whenever you fund your portfolio, wealthwallet will automatically distribute your funds to your chosen assets with their respective ratios.
 ```javascript
 console.log("BEFORE FUNDING\n");